A common trope in Science Fiction

 - Star Trek: Deep Space Nine gives a Lightworlder in Ensign Melora Pazlar, the only Elaysian in Starfleet.
 She is mostly bound to a wheelchair (or a quite clumsy "exoskeleton" harness) because of her difficulties in adapting to standard gravity.
 In her quarters, she turns the artificial gravity to that of her world.
 Dr. Bashir tries a strengthening regimen, but when told it would be irreversible (thus making it impossible for her to return to her homeworld), she declines.
 Eventually, Melora beat some bad guys by turning off the artificial gravity and being the only one who could easily maneouver.

-- The Tau of Warhammer 40,000 includes the Air Caste, the Tau social class who crew the empire's spacefleet.
+- One of the Tau's subspecies in Warhammer 40,000 is the Air Caste, Tau who crew the empire's spacefleet.
 As they have lived almost exclusively in a low-gravity environment for generations, they are described as having developed very fragile, lightly-built bodies.

 - Most post-Fall transhumans in Eclipse Phase live on planets, moons, or habitats with lower gravity than old Earth.
 Though the only morphs that particularly fit the "lightworlder" profile are Bouncers and Titan's "Hazers".

 - Moonbabies in GURPS Terradyne are humans raised in Lunar gravity.
 They're tall and fragile, as one might expect, and can't safely return to Earth.